 The author should retain a copy of any unsolicited material submitted, since Abingdon Press cannot assume responsibility for the receipt, security, or return of such material.
 Correct postage should accompany the manuscript in the event it must be returned.
 The author should provide only one address--the one to which correspondence regarding the submission is to be sent.

 Careful attention is given to every project submitted.
-All editorial considerations take place at Abingdon Press, Attn: Manuscript Submissions, 201 Eighth Avenue South, P.O.
-Box 801, Nashville, TN 37202-0801.
+All editorial considerations take place at Abingdon Press, Attn: Manuscript Submissions, 2222 Rosa L. Parks Blvd, Nashville, TN 37228.